piscolomo/garfio/README.md

 ## Introduction

-With few lines of code, one method compilation and no method missing Garfio let you an easy way to launch callbacks before and after of the methods of your objects.
+With few lines of code, one method compilation and no method missing Garfio with an easy way lets you to launch callbacks before and after of the methods of your objects.

 ## Installation